realtime-sanitizer/rtsan-standalone-rs/README.md

 ## Example Usage

-The included example project illustrates the integration of RTSan.
+The included example project illustrates the integration of RTSan in your project.

 ### Running the Example